 Swedish girl, Barbro Karlen (1954-2022)caused a sensation by claiming to be Ann Frank reincarnated.
-However, Frank was channeled by psychic, Elisa Medhus, in (2014) 11 eight years before Karlen died- another overlap in lives thus strongly suggesting spirit obsession and not reincarnation.
+However, Frank was channeled by psychic, Elisa Medhus, in (2014) eight years before Karlen died- another overlap in lives thus strongly suggesting spirit obsession and not reincarnation.
 Interestingly, Frank and Karlen were both Geminis, which might explain their early writing skills (via ruling planet, Mercury).
-One reincarnation website relates how Barbro was confronted by a police officer, whereupon 'Barbro realized that this police officer was a reincarnated Nazi guard from Belsen' 12 camps were unprecedented in history, previously, so she is most unlikely to have policed one in a former life.
+One reincarnation website relates how Barbro was confronted by a police officer, whereupon 'Barbro realized that this police officer was a reincarnated Nazi guard from Belsen'

+This seriously compromises the theory of Karma, for, we must ask, what bad Karma could Ann Frank have accrued in some former existence to die in Belsen in the first place?
+Such extermination camps were unprecedented in history, previously, so she is most unlikely to have policed one in a former life.
 Also, what Karma had Frank accrued in her own brief, sad, lifetime in the Netherlands to be confronted in her "next" life, as Barbro, by one of her executioners?
 Lastly, why was this Nazi guard himself reincarnated as an ordinary policeman, leading an average life, in civilized Sweden, with such a past life record?